pietromandracci/gnuplot_manager/README.rst

    >>> import numpy
    >>> import gnuplot_manager as gm

-   numpy is used in the examples to generate some data to be plotted, but the package does not rely on it, and the plot functions can handle lists, tuples, or other types of data.
+   numpy is used in the examples to generate some data to be plotted, but the *gnuplot_manager* package does not rely on it, and the plot functions can handle lists, tuples, or other types of data.

 Checking gnuplot installation at the module import
 --------------------------------------------------